Coinduction: an elementary approach: A crash-course in coinduction

-There are many ways in which our coinductive proofs could be justified.
+There are many ways in which coinductive proofs written in our style can be justified.
 With enough patience one could, in principle, reformulate all proofs to directly employ the usual coinduction principle in set theory based on the Knaster-Tarski fixpoint theorem~\cite{Sangiorgi2012}.
-Whenever proofs and corecursive definitions are guarded one could formalise them in a proof assistant based on type theory with a syntactic guardedness check, e.g., in Coq~\cite{Coquand1993,Gimenez1994}.
-Non-guarded proofs could probably be formalised in recent versions of Agda with sized types~\cite{AbelPientka2013,Abel2012,Abel2010,Barthe2008}.
-Perhaps the most straightforward, but maybe not the foundationally nicest, way of justifying our proofs is by reducing coinduction to transfinite induction, as outlined below.
+Whenever proofs and corecursive definitions are guarded, one could formalize them in a proof assistant based on type theory with a syntactic guardedness check, e.g., in Coq~\cite{Coquand1993,Gimenez1994}.
+Non-guarded proofs can be formalized in recent versions of Agda with sized types~\cite{AbelPientka2013,Abel2012,Abel2010,Barthe2008}.
+One may also use the coinduction principle from~\cite{KozenSilva2017}.
+Finally, one can justify coinductive proofs by indicating how to interpret them in ordinary set theory, which is what we do in this section.

+The purpose of this section is to explain how to justify coinductive proofs by reducing coinduction to transfinite induction.
+The present section does not provide a formal coinduction proof principle as such, but only indicates how one could elaborate the proofs so as to eliminate the use of coinduction.
+Theorem~\ref{thm_coinduction} provides a formal coinduction principle, though some reformulation is still needed to use it directly.
+The status of the present section is that of a ``meta-explanation'', analogous to an explanation of how, e.g., the informal presentations of inductive constructions found in the literature may be encoded in ZFC set theory.

 \begin{example} Let~$T$ be the set of all finite and infinite terms defined coinductively by

 where~$V$ is a countable set of variables, and~$A$, $B$ are constructors.
 By $x,y,\ldots$ we denote variables, and by $t,s,\ldots$ we denote elements of~$T$.
 Define a binary relation~$\to$ on~$T$ coinductively by the following rules.